Trainer#

 To use DeepSpeed with default values, set to the empty dictionary {}.
 To disable DeepSpeed (the default), set to None.

-• fsdp_config (Dict[str, Any], optional) โ€“ Configuration for FSDP.
+• fsdp_config (dict[str, Any], optional) โ€“ Configuration for FSDP.
 See FSDP Documentation for more details.
 To use FSDP with default values, set to the empty dictionary {}.
 To disable FSDP, set to None. (default: None)

 • fsdp_auto_wrap (bool, optional) โ€“ option to let trainer wrap the module, or if the module is already wrapped outside, allow the user to disable auto-wrapping.